Last Updated on October 2, 2023 by Igor Karni

-That said, obviously, one bike is different from another, and correct adjustment of the height of the saddle will not be the same.
+That said, obviously, one bike is different from another, and the correct adjustment of the height of the saddle will not be the same.
 It’s up to you to test different heights with your e-bike, taking into account the two criteria above.

 Also, note that naturally, one tends to adjust the saddle height too low rather than too high.
 Follow the above tips, so you avoid a sore butt and possible knee pain.

 It may be also necessary to adjust the angle of your saddle in relation to the pedals.
 The horizontal position is by default the best.

 Once saddle height of your e-bike is well adjusted, the next step is to take good care of your skin.

 Hygiene and taking care of the skin

 The first advice is to take good care of your hygiene.
 It may sound trivial, but actually pedaling with clean skin in the places that touche the saddle is always a good idea.

-If your skin is clean, you will avoid growth and proliferation of bacteria that cause skin irritation.
+If your skin is clean, you will avoid the growth and proliferation of bacteria that cause skin irritation.
 At your destination, if you do not necessarily have a shower available, use baby wipes to give yourself a boost of freshness.
-Take a look at this post on how to freshen up when you arrive from your e-biking trip.

 Make a rule to take a pack of baby wipes with you and you will be all set for the hygiene part.

 Easy tip: Avoid pants or skirts that have a large seam right where your body touches the saddle.

 I also recommend that you wear antibacterial or cotton underwear.
 This natural material has been the best for cycling for a long time.
 Avoid pants or skirts that have a large seam right where your body touches the saddle.
 Jeans, for example, often have this flaw.
 May sound obvious, but worth mentioning!
 And if you plan a long cycling trip, this can really make or break your day.

 Use special cream if necessary